Skip to main content

 1. Rooms:

 If you are using Dynamic pricing via a Revenue Management integration, you can instruct your partner to send prices to Mews for nights of January onwards that reflects what the new gross rate would be after adjustment to the new VAT rate.
-This will not change the tax rates on those nights but the total price to ensure that correct 2026 gross prices are being quoted to customers and to allow easier adjustment when/if the new VAT rate is ratified.
+This will not change the tax rates on those nights but the total price to ensure that correct 2026 gross prices are being quoted to customers and to allow easier adjustment when the new VAT rate is applied.

 If you do not use a Revenue Management System, we would suggest you change the base price of your base room rates to the 2026 value then, if need be, you can override in bulk the 2025 prices.
 Changing the base price of a base rate will not influence any date price you have already overwritten. (see Managing the pricing details of a rate in Mews Operations